-Private military contractor jobs are available in many places and those interested want to know the job duties, salary, and job outlook.
+Private military contractors jobs are available in many places and those interested want to know the duties, salary, and job outlook.
 So, you decide to retire from the military.
 You worked hard to be all that you can be and now need a new purpose for the rest of your life.

 However, for some, it is difficult to just walk away from what you do best.
 Becoming a simple citizen is not always for those who have found that serving their country is more than a career, it’s a lifetime commitment.